department-of-veterans-affairs/va.gov-team/products/content/content-strategy-ia-collaboration/family-member-hub/research/11-2023-family-hub-research-findings.md

 ![image](https://github.com/department-of-veterans-affairs/va.gov-team/assets/20994159/da80a9e6-5f69-4839-a1ee-55709b10a2dd)

-**Finding 2: Participants utilized the Veteran benefit hubs to complete tasks related to managing their benefits slightly more than the family member hub**
+**Finding 2: Participants utilized the family member hub for tasks related to managing their benefits, but not consistently or with high success**

 Labels: label 1, label 2
 _List all labels that apply to this finding from the [research repository label list](https://github.com/department-of-veterans-affairs/va.gov-research-repository/labels?page=1&sort=name-asc)._